Who Pays Probate Attorney Fees?

 Money

-Probate is often a months-long process, leaving many people wondering who pays the probate attorney fees.
+Probate is often a months-long process that leaves many people wondering who is responsible for paying the probate attorney fees.
 Fortunately, lawyer fees and other probate costs are not out-of-pocket expenses for the friends and family of the deceased.
-In most cases, probate costs are paid by the estate itself.

 Should I Hire a Probate Attorney?